-Before I briefly address the issue of what might happen after Grade 6, I would like to reiterate that in order for students to be literate in their L1 it is necessary that they be provided ample and frequent opportunities to practise their literacy skills on the grounds that such skills will transfer to L2 literacy (Cummins, 1991).
+Before I briefly address the issue of what might happen after Grade 6, I would like to reiterate that in order for students to be literate in their L1 it is necessary that they be provided ample and frequent opportunities to practice their literacy skills on the grounds that such skills will transfer to L2 literacy (Cummins, 1991).
 In the past, there has been a tendency to think that because it is the children's L1, they do not need as much practice as they would for a L2.
-The effect of extensive reading upon the development of knowledge base and (perhaps) critical thinking, as well as language development, especially for second-language learners, is well documented (see Day & Bamford, 1998; Krashen, 1993 for a discussion on extensive reading).
+The effect of extensive reading upon the development of knowledge base and (perhaps) critical thinking, as well as language development, especially for second language learners, is well documented in literature (see Day & Bamford, 1998; Krashen, 1993 for a discussion on extensive reading).

 With regard to teaching in the second language, immersion teaching principles should be encouraged.
-At the heart of these principles is the requirement that the language input provided by the teacher should be comprehensible, or made comprehensible by the use of such teaching strategies as rephrasing or reformulating (especially when new ideas are being presented), modelling or demonstrating the meaning, using mime, concrete examples or visual aids.
+At the heart of these principles is the principle that the language input provided by the teacher should be comprehensible, or made comprehensible by the use of such teaching strategies as rephrasing or reformulating (especially when new ideas are being presented), modelling or demonstrating the meaning, using mime, concrete examples or visual aids.

 Should these dual modes of instruction continue into the lower secondary?
 To show that one values the L1, subjects that relate more to social and cultural life of the country can be continued to be taught and examined in the L1.
-Certainly the L1 should continue to be taught as a subject to the highest levels of secondary school and students encouraged to use it creatively.
+Certainly the L1 should continue to be taught as a subject to the highest levels of secondary schools and students encouraged to use it creatively.

-Proposed model(s) for multilingual countries: Vanuatu and Solomon Islands many ex-colonial countries in Africa, for example, the decision has been made to use English or French (or another metropolitan language) as the medium of instruction from the very beginning or very early years of primary school, in order to avoid domestic problems over the issue of one language being favoured over others (see, for example, Akinnaso, 1993 for a discussion of reasons for and against mother-tongue education in the Nigerian context).
+Proposed Model(s) for Multilingual Countries - Vanuatu and Solomon Islands

+In this section two models will be presented because of the large number of languages in these countries and the existence of a lingua franca.
+Countries with a multiplicity of languages reflecting tribal or regional differences have difficult decisions to make regarding language or languages to be used in education.
+In many ex-colonial countries in Africa, for example, the decision has been made to use English or French (or another metropolitan language) as the medium of instruction from the very beginning or very early years of primary school in order to avoid domestic problems over the issue of one language being favoured over others (see, for example, Akinnaso, 1993 for a discussion of reasons for and against mother tongue education in the Nigerian context).